Yan Gomes Player Props: Cubs vs. Padres

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Yan Gomes?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Yan Gomes At The Plate

-- Gomes is hitting .270 with a double, six home runs and four walks.
+- Gomes is batting .263 with a double, six home runs and four walks.

-- In 59.4% of his games this season (19 of 32), Gomes has picked up at least one hit, and in seven of those games (21.9%) he recorded at least two.

-- In 15.6% of his games this year, he has hit a home run, and 5% of his trips to the dish.
+- Looking at the 33 games he has played this year, he's went deep in five of them (15.2%), and in 4.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.